HOME>HOME>Sustainability>Social>Initiatives to Promote the Advancement of Women

 Countermeasures

-• Establish a target for the ratio of women in management positions and implement the promotion of female personnel in a phased manner.
+• Establish a target for the ratio of women in management positions and implement a step-by-step promotion of female personnel.

-• Actively promote women to managerial positions at a younger age, with a target of 30% of managerial positions being held by women.
+• Actively promote women to managerial positions at a younger age, with a target of 30% of female section chief.

 • Implement selective training for female candidates for management positions.